Blog 5 Things Every Personal Trainer Bio Must Have to Be Effective.

 But not yours.

-You need to make sure you include the most important element yet: Your identity.
+You need to make sure you include the most essential yet: Your identity.

 Let’s talk just a little bit about what that means.